The ESfS organizing committee members are all geoscience volunteers.

 Program Delivery Chair – Helen Isaac

-Program Delivery committee: Helen Isaac, Jon Crealock
+Program Delivery committee: Helen Isaac

 Annette is a retired Geophysicist, interested in geoscience outreach.
 She has served as a Director for the CSEG Foundation and also volunteers with other CSEG Foundation Outreach initiatives.
 She has been involved with ESfS since it started in 2010.